-Students must request a parking permit to park in a school parking lot.
+Students must request a parking permit and pay a fee of \$35 for senior reserved parking and \$20 for all other student parking to park in a school parking lot.
 So long as space is available, parking permits may be issued throughout the year.
+Senior reserved signs will only be ordered once a year.